sapegin/blog.sapegin.me/content/en/all/docpad.md

 So I spent few days to replace Aegea for [DocPad](http://docpad.org/).
 It was much simpler than I thought and I like the result very much.
 DocPad is a static site generator.
 And it’s much more flexible than WordPress and Aegea.

 Now I can write text using the simplest format available (Markdown) in the best text editor ([iA Writer](https://ia.net/writer/)).
 Then share drafts on [Draft](https://draftin.com/).
-Then just copy file to local blog repository, add simple YAML header (title, tags, etc.), commit it, push to GitHub and deploy to server (using [Fabric](http://www.fabfile.org/)).
+Then copy file to local blog repository, add simple YAML header (title, tags, etc.), commit it, push to GitHub and deploy to server (using [Fabric](http://www.fabfile.org/)).

 ## Good parts